luvuong-le/awesome-software-dev/contributing.md

 -   Check for spelling and grammar
 -   Ensure markdown formatting is set and removes trailing whitespace
 -   Pull request should describe what you added/changed and why
 -   Share your knowledge with other developers!
-It could be web development based or machine learning etc :)
+It could be web development based or machine learning etc

 ### How to add a contribution

 To add a new field

+-   Fork this repository
+-   Clone your forked repo locally
+-   Create a new branch, eg git checkout -b branch-name
+-   Make your additions to README.md file with based on the following formats below
+-   Push your changes to your forked repo
+-   Create a pull request with the changes from your branch and submit for review!

 ```md
 Format of table: | Name | Description 📓 | Link ↘️ |